 f(v) := floor(g(v)) with g(v) := (log_2(v) - log_2(c)) / log_2(r).

-While log_2(r) and log_2(c) can be precomputed, the calculation of log_2(v) remains which is an expensive operation on CPUs.
+While log_2(r) and log_2(c) can be precomputed, the calculation of log_2(v) remains, which is an expensive operation on CPUs.
 Therefore, DynaHist defines non-optimal mappings that trade space efficiency for less computational costs.
-Obviously, if g(v) is replaced by any other function that is steeper over the whole value range, the error limits will be maintained.
+If g(v) is replaced by any other function steeper over the whole value range, the error limits will be maintained.
 Therefore, DynaHist uses linear (LogLinearLayout) or quadratic (LogQuadraticLayout) piecewise functions instead.
 Each piece spans a range between powers of 2 [2^k, 2^(k+1)/>.
-The coefficients of the polynomials are chosen such that the resulting piecewise function is continuous and the slope is always greater than or equal to that of g(v).
-The theoretical space overhead of LogLinearLayout is about 44% and that of LogQuadraticLayout is about 8% compared to an optimal mapping.
+The coefficients of the polynomials are chosen such that the resulting piecewise function is continuous, and the slope is always greater than or equal to that of g(v).
+The theoretical space overhead of LogLinearLayout is about 44%, and that of LogQuadraticLayout is about 8% compared to an optimal mapping.